 When choosing how much to feed your puppy, you should keep a few things in mind.
 First, every puppy is different.
 Factors that can influence how much a puppy should eat can include (but aren’t limited to) age, breed, current weight status (overweight, underweight, etc.), activity levels, and of course, the food you will be feeding.

+Your 10 weeks old puppy should be fed between 0.5 – 1 cup of food per day.
+Depending on how much you feed him each time, that could be anywhere from 3 to 4 meals per day.
 All foods should have feeding guidelines that give you a general range for your pup based on their age and weight.
 If your pup seems disinterested in food or leaves too much in the bowl that may be a sign that your pup is being overfed or it can also be a sign your pup just might not love their food.
 As you try out any new food, be sure to monitor your pup’s weight and energy levels in the beginning stages of the transition.

 Another thing to remember about your pup’s caloric intake is that treats shouldn’t make up more than 10% of their daily food intake.
 So that means if you are training your pup you should only use very small-sized treats or rewards so as to not overfeed your pup.
 Remember, healthy pups that get the right levels of nutrition, are happy pups.